 Besides its advantages in the urban environment, we also liked taking this bottle on rock and ice climbing day trips, as well as car camping.
 The contents aren't affected by the external temps, making it equally handy on hot summer days under the sun as well as bitterly cold winter days.
 Having a big pot of hot coffee/tea to share with your climbing partners can be the difference between hitting another route or calling it a day.

 Not only is this bottle impressive in how it insulates, the designers also took the time to make it comfortable and easy to use and clean.
 We enjoyed drinking liquids x, y, and z at the temperature we put them into the bottle.
-Its volume didn't limit it to being a travel mug, but rather allowed us to use it to hydrate our workouts in the climbing gym and yoga studio.
+Its volume didn't limit it to being a travel mug but rather allowed us to use it to hydrate our workouts in the climbing gym and yoga studio.
 We found ourselves taking this contender many more places than we expected upon receiving it for this review.
 It does cost a pretty penny, but it also delivers.
 The bottle comes in numerous different colors, has a simple design, and it versatile to boot.
-On top of it all, the company's great customer service and warranty policy shows how much the Hydro Flask team believes in its product and values its customers.
-For these reasons and then some, the Hydro Flask has earned our Editors' Choice and Top Pick for Stainless Steel Bottles awards.
+On top of it all, the company's great customer service and warranty policy show how much the Hydro Flask team believes in its product and values its customers.